 Schalk Bezuidenhout is an actor and comedian who has been ridiculously prolific in the decade or so he’s been in the game.
 He’s got multiple specials out, he’s toured the country many times, he’s in TV shows and movies, and he even performed at the Edinburgh Fringe Festival last year.
-Schalk has a lot of experience under his belt but still feels like he has a lot to prove to himself and desires that next level of success beyond our shores.
+Schalk has a lot of experience under his belt but still feels like he has a lot to prove to himself.
+One of his biggest desires is to reach that next level of success beyond our shores.

-Schalk and I get into some pretty deep topics whilst also cracking jokes about moustaches, which I guess is kinda Schalk’s vibe.
+In this podcast, Schalk and I get into some pretty deep topics whilst also cracking jokes about moustaches.
 We chat about being bullied in school and we also get into some of the nuances of growing up white and Afrikaans in 90s South Africa.
-Racism and homophobia were norms around many of us growing up so we reflect on that and how it influenced the work we create and the people we are today.
+Racism and homophobia were norms around many of us growing up.
+We reflect on that and how it influenced the work we create and the people we are today.
 I enjoyed this chat a lot because I think it perfectly straddles that fun and casual/deep and honest line that I like to ride with this podcast.
-I hope you enjoy it too.
+Enjoy.

 Click here to listen on the platform of your choice or click play below.

 If you have 2 minutes and would like to help make the podcast better, please fill out this short survey?
 Thank you.

 Enjoy this interview?
 Check out these Almost Perfect interviews with comedians.